yoyongxuan/tp/docs/DeveloperGuide.md

     * `massattend 1-10 1`: marks attendance for students from index 1 to 10 in the list for tutorial 1.
     * `massattend t/TAG 5`: marks attendance for students with the specified `TAG` for tutorial 5.

+4. **Enhanced find functionality**: CadetHQ currently only allows the user to search by name.
+Adding the ability to search by tutorial attended or tags, and allowing partial matches makes it easier for the user to find the students they are looking for.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**